Participant Experience Toolkit

 Credible information about clinical trials to share with potential participants.

 Considerations when planning reimbursement processes for clinical trial participants.

 Considerations when planning, creating, and utilizing participant surveys.

-Some things to consider when planning and creating a plain language summary for participants.
+Some things to consider when planning and creating a plain language summary for adult participants.

 Members of our clinical trials community explain how they participated in co-creating the Toolkit, its importance, and how they will use it.

 We worked in collaboration with Clinical Trials BC on the development of the Thanking Participants and Plain Language Results Summary parts of this Toolkit.
 CTBC’s Participant Experience resources can be found here.